jason-c-daniels/Jcd.BitManipulation/docs/api/Jcd.BitManipulation.SByteExtensions.StoreBits(thissbyte,sbyte,int,int).md

 #### [Jcd.BitManipulation](index 'index')

 ### [Jcd.BitManipulation](Jcd.BitManipulation 'Jcd.BitManipulation').[SByteExtensions](Jcd.BitManipulation.SByteExtensions 'Jcd.BitManipulation.SByteExtensions')

 ## SByteExtensions.StoreBits(this sbyte, sbyte, int, int) Method

 Stores a range of bits to the value, from a source value, and returns the modified value.
+The source value is left shifted by the offset before storing.

 ```csharp
 public static sbyte StoreBits(this sbyte number, sbyte source, int offset, int size);
 ```

 #### Parameters

 <a name='Jcd.BitManipulation.SByteExtensions.StoreBits(thissbyte,sbyte,int,int).number'></a>